Public Health - Food

 Whilst residential premises do not generally require any modifications to conduct a small scale home based food business, the activity will require owner’s permission (if you are renting) and is required to comply with the general hygiene and food safety requirements for food businesses.

-Council’s Environmental Health Officers do not conduct routine inspections of home based food businesses however all non-retail food businesses (including home based businesses) must notify their details to the NSW Food Authority.
-This can be done through the NSW Food Authority’s contact centre by telephone on 1300 552 406 or by email to email@example.com .
+Council’s Environmental Health Officers do not conduct routine inspections of home based food businesses that wholesale to other food businesses however all non-retail food businesses (including home based businesses) must notify their details to the NSW Food Authority.
+This can be done online at www.foodnotify.nsw.gov.au

 The food preparation activities are required to be conducted in a clean and hygienic environment where the risk of contamination has been identified and managed.
 Home garages generally will only be suitable for the storage of packaged goods and related articles, and refrigerators.